Jan 18, 2023

 Rather than advertising brands through in-game ads, advergames involve building an entire game around a specific brand as a means of advertising.
 Building a game around a brand helps develop brand personality and create a link between positive emotions felt when playing a game, and the brand that created it.

 Advergames have progressed from the earliest days of video games, through many different eras and types of console.
 Now, almost all advergames are mobile games.
 There are a few different reasons for this.

 Mobile games are:

-They’ve become a popular alternative to conventional advertising and marketing campaigns because they reach a wider audience and are typically much more engaging than conventional video- or social media- based campaigns.
+They’ve become a popular alternative to conventional advertising and and marketing campaigns because they reach a wider audience and are typically much more engaging than conventional video- or social media- based campaigns.

 Advergaming: “Building a game around a brand to encourage interaction with new and potential customers”

 Gamification: “Building elements of games and gaming into other part of the brand and customer experience to make them more enticing”